CytoidCommunity/Cytoid-wiki/docs/en/charting/README.md

 ---
-title: "Charting: Getiing started"
+title: "Charting: Getting started"
 lang: en-US
 ---

-# Charting: Getiing started
+# Charting: Getting started

 Welcome to the Charting section of this wiki, we will help you know the charting basics, software (tools) you may need to make a chart.